hungryram/Securesolutionsvip/content/faq.md

 ### How does a reverse mortgage work?

 With a reverse mortgage, there are no monthly mortgage payments as long as property taxes, insurance and maintenance are continued to be paid.
 Many seniors are resistant to the idea of selling the home they’ve lived in for years.
 That’s why a reverse mortgage is a convenient solution.
-Your client can stay in his or her home that they are comfortable living in while enjoying an additional revenue stream to cover health care costs or other expenses.
+You can stay in his or her home that they are comfortable living in while enjoying an additional revenue stream to cover health care costs or other expenses.